 - Add rows and your formula will AutoComplete to fill the new rows.

 - Any changes you make to the formula will automatically propagate to all rows.

 - Notice the formula in the formula bar below does not refer to cell references.
 Instead it uses what Excel calls ‘Structured References’ which is very similar to Named Ranges.
 Read Magical Feature 4 below for more on this.

 When you insert a Table Excel automatically gives the Table and each column a Structured Reference, similar to a Named Range.

 This Structured Reference automatically updates as you add or remove data.

-As you add or remove columns the Structured References automatically update.
+As you add or remove columns and rows the Structured References automatically update.